-28There are zeros in the data, that is, there are ports with no cells deeper than 9 m (approximately 30 feet) in the 3-5 km buffer around the port.
-For this reason, in practice, we use $log(1 + \sum{i} \mathbb{1}{depth_i \ge 9m})$, where i denotes a cell.
-29Adding continent or coastline fixed effects (columns 2 and 3, respectively) reduces the size of the negative coefwould have led to more shipping even before containerization, we would expect to see a positive coefficient between depth and shipping flows.
+Balancing checks.
+Finally, we examine the extent to which our measure of exogenous port suitability is correlated with other observables pre-containerization in order to assess the types of confounders that may bias the results.
+Appendix Table A.5 shows the results.
+If greater depth would have led to more shipping even before containerization, we would expect to see a positive coefficient between depth and shipping flows.
 However, we see that the unconditional measure of depth is negatively correlated with both the level of shipping flows in 1950 (measured in logs), and population in 1950 (measured in logs), indicating that initially small cities had larger depth.
 In terms of growth rates pre-containerization, depth is weakly positively correlated with population growth between 1950 and 1960 (the coefficient is significant at 10%).
 This suggests that our depth measure is correlated with small cities that are growing relatively fast, i.e., population convergence.
-In order to purge our depth measure of this variation, we residualize it on city population in 1950 (measured in logs).30 We re-examine how the part of the variation in depth that is uncorrelated with 1950 population, 'residualized depth', correlates with the same observables.
-Reassuringly, residualized depth is uncorrelated with the level of shipping and population in 1950 (the latter by construction), and the change in shipping and population between 1950 and 1960.
+In order to purge our depth measure of this variation, we residualize it on city population in 1950 (measured in logs).
+We re-examine how the part of the variation in depth that is uncorrelated with 1950 population, 'residualized depth', correlates with the same observables.
+Reassuringly, residualized depth is correlated neither with the level of shipping and population in 1950 (the latter by construction), nor with the change in shipping and population between 1950 and 1960.
 In the empirical analysis, we therefore use the residualized measure of depth as the baseline measure of exogenous port suitability.